Cosys-Lab/Cosys-AirSim/docs/lidar.md

 GenerateNoise             | Generate and add range-noise based on normal distribution if set to true MinNoiseStandardDeviation | The standard deviation to generate the noise normal distribution, in meters.
 This is the minimal noise (at 0 distance)
 NoiseDistanceScale        | To scale the noise with distance, set this parameter.
 This way the minimal noise is scaled depending on the distance compared to total maximum range of the sensor
+UpdateFrequency           | Amount of times per second that the sensor should update and calculate the next set of poins LimitPoints               | Limit the amount of points that can be calculated in one measurement (to work around freezes due to bad performance).
+Will result in incomplete pointclouds

 ```
 {
     "SeeDocsAt": "https://github.com/Microsoft/AirSim/blob/master/docs/settings_json.md",